HL7/phd/input/pagecontent/ProfileConsumers.md

 A PHD profile element may identifiy what type of measurement value the Observation has.
 For example, if Observation.meta.profile entry contains ["http://hl7.org/fhir/uv/phd/StructureDefinition/PhdNumericObservation"](StructureDefinition-PhdNumericObservation.html) the measurement is a scalar.

 ##### The Coincident Timestamp extension
-The consumer can obtain further information about the timestamp from a referenced coincident timestamp Observation identified by the profile value ["http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation"](StructureDefinition-PhdCoincidentTimeStampObservation.html).
+When present, the consumer can obtain further information about the timestamp from a referenced coincident timestamp Observation that adheres to the PhdCoincidentTimeStampObservation profile.
 This reference may be present in the [CoincidentTimeStampReference](StructureDefinition-CoincidentTimeStampReference.html) extension.
-If the reference is NOT present, it means that the PHD did not provide a timestamp, and the PHG used the time of reception as the timestamp.
+If the reference is NOT present, it means that the PHD did not provide a timestamp and the PHG used the time of reception as the timestamp or that the PHG determined that the PHD timestamp is reliable and can be used as is.
 PHDs that send stored data shall include timestamps in their measurements.

 The Coincident Timestamp Observation can be used to determine the PHD's timeline and clock status.
 It can also be used to see if the PHG needed to correct the timestamp, and if it did, by how much.
 An example of the Coincident Timestamp extension is shown below: